naouarelb/research-article-etl-aws-powerbi/README.md

 ![scopus logo](Images/scopus.png)

-The data file exported from Scopus contains the following attributes:
+The data file exported from Scopus and zipped contains the following attributes:
 • **Authors** (The abbreviated names of the authors contributing to the article, e.g., "Nadif B.")
 • **Author full names** (The full names of the authors contributing to the article with their IDs, e.g., "Nadif, Bendaoud (59482605100)")
 • **Author(s) ID** (The IDs of the authors, e.g., "59482605100)